 Figure A: Because Follow_USVs predicts the path of the USV group's centroid, that path can be displayed as a set of waypoint which can be displayed on a map.
 This easily communicates to the users what the quadcopter is "thinking"; the operators can visually inspect if the path is reasonable.

 Figure B: Deployment of the quadcopter should be very fast.
-The operators should be able to enable and disable the tracking which a single click and have a corresponding visual indicator.
-The list of targets is color coded to easily see what targets are in view (blue), not in view (red) and which are not being tracked (grey).
+The operators should be able to enable and disable the tracking with a single click and have a corresponding visual indicator.
+The list of targets is color coded to easily see what targets are in view (blue), not in view (red), and which are not being tracked (grey).
 An operator may have a specific reason for a USV to leave the the group, and can click its name to toggle between tracking and not tracking that target.
 An untracked target is not considered when calculating the group centroid and generating a path prediction.

 Figure C: The streaming imagery from the quadcopter camera.
 The goal of this project is that the USVs will always be in view.